global-hydrodynamics/CaMa-Flood_v4/doc/CaMa-Flood_Guideline.md

 /doc/Manual_CaMa-Flood_v400.docx
 ```

+We reccomend first-time users to start from basic simulations in the gosh/ directory (test1, test2, test3).

-Here we will give an example to run with E2O_ecmwf for 1980-2014 at a global scale with 0.25 degree spatial resolution.
+Here we will give an additional example (test4) to run with E2O_ecmwf for 1980-2014 at a global scale with 0.25 degree spatial resolution.
+The external runoff data (not included in the package) should be donwlaoded to run this simulation.

 ### 2.1 Computation Environment